Regulations governing the forex broker license in Seychelles

 * The timeline also depends on the workload of FSA and any clarifications and queries that FSA may request in relation to the application.

-Legal services for obtaining Forex license in Seychelles
+Legal services for obtaining a forex license in Seychelles

 Basic Package